County lines: protecting children and vulnerable people from exploitation

 County lines is the police term for urban gangs supplying drugs to suburban areas and market and coastal towns.

 This is a major safeguarding issue, and is happening in Wiltshire so professionals and the wider community need to be aware and understand what it involves, be able to spot the signs and know how to respond to and report concerns.
 It involves child criminal exploitation (CCE) as gangs use children and vulnerable people to move drugs and money.
-Children affected by County lines may present with multi-faceted presentations involving drugs, violence, gangs, safeguarding, criminal and sexual exploitation, modern slavery, and going missing.
-These children will be experiencing trauma so this is likely to be apparent in their behaviour and presentation, but can be misunderstood.
+Children affected by county lines will be experiencing trauma so this is likely to be apparent in their behaviour and presentation, but can be misunderstood.

 The Home Office has produced County Lines Guidance and information posters/leaflets: County Lines: protecting vulnerable people from exploitation and information leaflets for the private sector

 What we can do:

 Become more aware and increase our understanding by looking at the Home Office guidance.
 Managers and practitioners should disseminate information and discuss with staff in meetings and reflect on cases in supervision if a young person is presenting with the signs that they are being exploited.